hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 Consul 0.7.0 and later also includes a snapshot of various operating statistics under the `Stats` key.
 These statistics are intended to help human operators for debugging and may change over time, so this part of the interface should not be consumed programmatically.

+Consul 0.7.3 and later also includes a block of user-defined node metadata values under the `Meta` key.
+These are arbitrary key/value pairs defined in the [node meta](/docs/agent/options.html#_node_meta) section of the agent configuration.

 It returns a JSON body like this:

 ```javascript